arun4code/PlacementPortal/README.txt

 Run these queries as root in mysql.

 /home.php - Home page for the website
-/admin_login.php - For admin login
+/admin_login.php - For admin login page

 First admin has to be created manually.
 Query given at the end of same text file.